flowchart LR

 | Health & safety | Identifies hazards and required protective measures |

 Job analysis describes the job as it is; job design changes the job as it should be.
-Four classical approaches dominate the literature.
+Four classical approaches dominate.

 | Approach | What it does | Trade-off |